takagi/mini-lang/README.markdown

 # Mini-Lang

-A simple embedded language on Common Lisp, intended to be used to write physical simulation programs, which can be compiled to various backend
+A simple embedded language on Common Lisp, intended to be used to write physical simulation programs, which can be compiled to various backends.

 ## Usage